RobertJN64/MLVisualizationTools/README.md

 6. Colorize data points (Optional)
 7. Graphs

-Analyzers take a keras model and return information about the inputs such as which ones have high variance.
+Analyzers take a ml model and return information about the inputs such as which ones have high variance.

 Interfaces take parameters and construct a multidimensional grid